Discount Retail Chocolate Sourcing: Aldi & Lidl Strategy

 Frequently asked questions

 Volume commitment (50+ tonnes/year) + exclusive formula + 60-day payment terms + direct factory.
 This combination = €0.27-0.30/unit.
-Start at €0.32, negotiate down as volume grows.
+Start at €0.32, negotiate down as volume grows and relationships mature.

 Ready to get started?